-Contributions currently of one half of one percent (.005%) are deducted from the earnings of Insurance benefit eligible employees for the Community College Health Insurance Program.
+Contributions currently of a half-percent (.005%) are deducted from the earnings of Insurance benefit eligible employees for the Community College Health Insurance Program.
 This plan was established by SURS to provide health insurance benefits to eligible retirees.
 Contribution amounts may be adjusted based on changes in the State requirements.